- Limited to one page websites only.

 So overall, while the website editor interface is simple, it’s also dangerously basic and lacks meaningful customization in important areas.
 Furthermore, Onepager does not allow you to add any custom HTML (other than iFrames), which means you can’t even add 3rd party plugins to cover missing features!

 One of the bright spots of Onepager is that their themes are completely responsive.
 Very few website builders offer this, but Onepager nails it.
-This means that your website has the same content, and style on mobile as it does on Desktop:
+This means that your website has the same content and style on mobile devices as it does on desktop:

 There are only 16 themes with Onepager.

 I think the reason there are only 16 themes, is that Onepager is hoping users will apply their own styles to the website.
 I found this to be in inconsistent with other parts of Onepager.
 Onepager is all about making smart defaults and constraints on what you can add to your website—and yet it leaves design choices up to the user.